Women's Success: 7 Quotes From Michelle Yeoh, Catherine Renier, Joanna Hotung

 Mimi Tang, fashion industry veteran and founder and CEO of Wing's Share Company

 “This is an era of ability, courage, ambition and equality.
 For years, surviving as a successful female leader was no easy job for me, yet I did it with determination, assertiveness and ‘breakthrough’ mindset.
 We women have to love and believe in ourselves.
 It's important to unlock your full potential and seize the opportunity to think bigger and aim higher.
-Building networks and reputations is important, as is being a role model to lead and influence others.
+Building networks and reputations are important, as is being a role model to lead and influence others.
 Let’s be open-minded and treat others with respect and honour, instead of perpetuating prejudice and inequality."

 Michelle Yeoh, Hollywood actress